James Cockie: Rebellion and Reformation

+Marian Civil War

 Cockie and Mossman joined William Kirkcaldy of Grange in Edinburgh Castle on 11 May 1571.
 They had chosen to support Kirkcaldy who held the castle for Mary, Queen of Scots during the Marian Civil War.

 Mossman and Cockie helped Kirkcaldy pledge the queen's jewels, which had been stored in the castle, for loans.
 Cockie, as archival evidence shows, was particularly involved in receiving silver and minting coins in the castle.
-The coins minted in the castle were finer than those minted at Dalkeith by the opposition.
+The coins minted in the castle were said to be finer in silver content than those minted at Dalkeith by the opposition.
+According to the Diurnal of Occurrents coins with high silver content were purchased at a premium in Leith and sent abroad.
+If this were so, the difference would not have offered the castle garrison any particular benefit.
 The types included the eighty pence piece or half merk, known as a "six and eight."
-In June 1572 the English soldier and Marshall of Berwick William Drury sent one of Cockie's half merks to William Cecil as a novelty.
+In June 1572, the English soldier and Marshall of Berwick William Drury sent one of Cockie's half merks to William Cecil as a novelty.

+Robert Lindsay of Pitscottie, the author of a chronicle, mentioned that Cockie minted coins in Edinburgh castle, "ane that struik the cunzie callit Cok".
+Regent Morton wrote that Mosman and Cockie "made the conterfeit money", and he tried to negotiate with Grange to stop the coining and circulation of the "adulterat and corrupt" money.

 After the castle fell, Cockie, James Mossman, William Kirkcaldy of Grange, and his brother James Kirkcaldy were hanged on 3 August 1573.
 Their heads were displayed on the castle walls.

-James Cockie and James Kirkcaldy were tried together at Holyrood House before the executions.
+James Cockie and James Kirkcaldy were tried together for treason at Holyrood House before the executions.
+Another goldsmith Mungo Brady was a member of the assize.

-Robert Lindsay of Pitscottie, the author of a chronicle, mentioned that he minted coins in Edinburgh castle, "ane that struik the cunzie callit Cok".

 A family of goldsmiths

-In 1581 his son, also a goldsmith, also named James Cockie was restored to his inheritance by the Parliament of Scotland.

-William Cockie or Cokky, goldsmith, had a house in the Canongate at the "lapley stone".
+William Cockie or Cokky, his brother and second son of James Cockie senior, a goldsmith, was made a burgess of Edinburgh in July 1562.
+He had a house in the Canongate at the "lapley stone".
 The house burnt down in 1608 when his son, Archibald Cockie was living there.

+In 1581 his son, later a goldsmith, also named James Cockie was restored to his inheritance by the Parliament of Scotland.
+The burgh council acknowledged this, noting that his father had occupied "the westmost goldsmith booth, except one, lying under the old Tolbooth on the south side".